All Episodes

 They're said to be compassionate.

-Look, I want to go back and play the soundbite that uh she's all upset about in case you missed it.
+I want to go back and play the soundbite that she's all upset about in case you missed it.

-This Obama standing up there with Richard Trumke, and I mean, this is just it's sophomoric.
+This is Obama standing up there with Richard Trumka.

 The president of the United States to speak this way.

-Now, anybody who thinks that we can move this economy forward with just a few folks at the top doing well, hoping that it's gonna trickle down to working people who are running faster and faster just to keep up, you'll never see it.
+Anybody who thinks that we can move this economy forward with just a few folks at the top doing well, hoping that it's going to trickle down to working people who are running faster and faster just to keep up, you'll never see it.

 That's not how America was built.